Investment property, certain disclosures, valuation, income, expenses, commitments, leases, rent abatements, COVID – 19

 The group has commercial properties owned by the company that produce rental income and retail concession agreements that produce retail income.

-These non-cancellable leases have remaining terms of between one month and 29 years (2021: one month and 30 years).
+These non-cancellable leases have remaining terms of between one month and 28 years (2022: one month and 29 years).
 Most leases with an initial period over three years include a clause to enable upward revision of the rental charge on contractual rent review dates according to prevailing market conditions.
-A very small minority can be revised downwards under normal trading conditions.
-However, some of the retail concession arrangements contain provisions for rental to be adjusted downwards in the event of a fall in passenger numbers.

 Future minimum rental and retail income receivable under non-cancellable operating leases as at 30 June are as follows: